Oneil is a design specification language for rapid, comprehensive system modeling.

 Oneil has a bug

 You can report bugs using the issues section on Github.
-If you want to try and fix a bug yourself, here are some things that will help:
+If you want to try and fix a bug yourself, see CONTRIBUTING.md for help.

 TexMaker works, but VS Code doesn't